 I like people who include one or two character imperfections in their self-description.

-Wondering when I'll stop being so delighted by the cat I've had for slightly over a year now.
+Wondering when I'll stop being so delighted by the cat I've had for three years now.
 Never, I hope.

 I'll make a great crotchety old man.
 Or so I've been told.

 I'm a good kisser.
 Or so I've been told.
 Hard to check that empirically for myself.